hananeouhammouch/MlOps-AzureML/README.md

 ![projectdiagrame](Main-step-project.png "projectdiagrame")

 ## Architectural Diagram
-The architectural diagram of the project with the main step of each critical phase to the overall flow is described below:
+The architectural diagram of the project with the main steps of each critical phase to the overall flow is described below:

 ![architector](architector.png "architecture")